-SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
 20549

-FORM 20-F NT PURSUANT TO SECTION 12(b) OR (g) OF S EXCHANGE ACT OF 1934 OR IRSUANT TO SECTION 13 OR 15(d) OF S EXCHANGE ACT OF 1934 For the fiscal ye ar ended December 31, 2010 OR PURSUANT TO SECTION 13 OR 15(d) OF S EXCHANGE ACT OF 1934 OR T PURSUANT TO SECTION 13 OR 15(d) OF S EXCHANGE ACT OF 1934 For the transition p l company report eriod from to no File Number 1-11414 ANO DE COMERCIO EXTERIOR, S.A. strant as specified in its charter) FOREIGN TRADE BANK OF LATIN AMERICA, INC. (Translation of Registrant's name into English) REPUBLIC OF PANAMA (Jurisdiction of incorporation or organization) (Address of p Chr Chief (5 Email address sy, Republic of Panama rincipal executive offices) istopher Schech Financial Officer 607) 210-8500 ss: cschech@bladex.com ile number and Address of Company Contact Person) ristered pursuant to Section 12(b) of the Act.
-Title of each class Class E Common Stock Name of each exchange on which registered New York Stock Exchange Securities registered or to be reg sistered pursuant to Section 12(g) of the Act.
-None Securities for which there is a reporting ng obligation pursuant to Section 15(d) of the Act.
-None Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.
-6,342,189 Shares of Class A Common Stock 2,542,021 27,826,330 Shares of Class B Common Stock Shares of Class E Common Stock 36,710,540 Shares of Class F Common Stock Total Shares of Common Stock Indicate by check mark if the registrant is a well-kno wn seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ⊠ No f the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act of 1934.
-Yes 🗵 No ile reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from ons under those Sections.
+FORM 1 20-F SUANT TO SECTION 12(b) OR (g) OF CHANGE ACT OF 1934 0 NT TO SECTION 13 OR 15(d) OF CHANGE ACT OF 1934 F or the fiscal year end ed December 31, 2011 О R ANT TO SECTION 13 OR 15(d) OF CHANGE ACT OF 1934 O R SUANT TO SECTION 13 OR 15(d) OF CHANGE ACT OF 1934 Date of event requ ring this shell compa ny report For the transition period from to Commission File Number 1-11414 DE COMERCIO EXTERIOR, S.A. as specified in its charter) FOREIGN TRADE BANK OF LATIN AMERI (Translation of Registrant's name into Engl REPUBLIC OF PANAMA (Jurisdiction of incorporation or organization) (Name, Telephone, E-mail Christoph Chief Finan (507) 21 Email address: csc and/or Facsimile num cial Officer 0-8500 ed or to be registered d pursuant to Section 12(b) of the Act.
+Title of each class Class E Common Stock Name of each exchange on which registered New York Stock Exchange Securities registe red or to be registered No l pursuant to Section 12(g) of the Act.
+Securities for which the gation pursuant to Section 15(d) of the Act.
+2 1 6 4 Indicate the number of outstanding shares of each of the issu l or common stock as of the close of the period covered by the annual report.
+6,342,189 2,531,926 28,257,827 0 Shares of Class A Common Stock Shares of Class B Common Stock Shares of Class E Common Stock Shares of Class F Common Stock 37,131,942 Total Shares of Common Stock Indicate by check mark if the registrar asoned issuer, as defined in Rule 405 of the Securities Act.
+Yes No If this report is an annual or transition report, indicate b Securities Excha egistrant is not required to file reports pursuant to Section 13 or 15(d) of the nge Act of 1934.
+Yes No Note - Checking the box above will not relieve any registrar nt required to file rep their obligations un orts pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from der those Sections.
+Indicate by check mark whether the registrant (1) has filed the preceding 12 months (or for such shorter period that the the past 90 days. all reports required to Registrant was requi be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during tred to file such reports), and (2) has been subject to such filing requirements for